NuSkooler/enigma-bbs/docs/admin/oputil.md

 The `scan` action can (re)scan a file area for new entries as well as update (`--update`) existing entry records (description, etc.).
 When scanning, a valid area tag must be specified.
 Optionally, storage tag may also be supplied in order to scan a specific filesystem location using the `@the_storage_tag` syntax.
 If a [GLOB](http://man7.org/linux/man-pages/man7/glob.7.html) is supplied as the last argument, only file entries with filenames matching will be processed.

 ##### Examples
-Performing a quick scan of a specific area's storage location ("retro_warez", "retro_warez_games) matching only *.zip extentions:
+Performing a quick scan of a specific area's storage location ("retro_warez", "retro_warez_games) matching only *.zip extensions:
 ```
 $ ./oputil.js fb scan --quick retro_warez@retro_warez_games *.zip`
 ```